Heisenberg0203/GETS/readme.md

 [PonyGE2](https://github.com/PonyGE/PonyGE2) is an implementation of Grammatical Evolution in Python.
 The reference paper for the same can be accessed from [here](https://arxiv.org/abs/1703.08535).

 ## 4. GETS
 GETS is specifically designed to predict the forecast from time-series data built on top of PonyGE2.
-For full documentation of GETS, please visit [official documentation](https://github.com/Heisenberg0203/GETS/wiki).

 The reference paper for GETS is published in ScitePress and can be accessed from [here](https://www.scitepress.org/PublicationsDetail.aspx?ID=Q2+tV92Vvuc=&t=1).
 The GETS paper can be referenced as below: